meuter/mockme/README.md

 }
 </pre>

-which in turn allow you to write test like these:
+which, in turn, allow you to write test like these:

 <pre>
 static void test__my_function__returns_minus_one_if_print_as_ascii_hex_fails()